derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-23/12/2025 16:25:54 : 3 Database Admins walked into a NoSQL bar.
+24/12/2025 16:24:04 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why do Java programmers have to wear glasses?
-Because they don't see sharp.
+A QA engineer walks into a bar.
+Runs into a bar.
+Crawls into a bar.
+Dances into a bar.
+Tiptoes into a bar.
+Rams a bar.
+Jumps into a bar.
 <!-- replace-with-joke ends -->